archiveddomify/styleguide/README.md

 This guide has two humble goals:

 - Help newbies quickly figure out preferred project style
-- Saves time for older peers about talking preferred style
+- Saves time for older peers about talking their brilliant preferred style ;-)

 The very first rule